History and causes of the Balkan campaign 1940-1941.

 What the French politicians were hoping, is a tolerable peace for France, at least the early release of prisoners.
 This would probably have agreed – with regard to the assault of Oran – to mobilize the French navy in the Mediterranean for the German-Italian warfare by the Fleet Commander Admiral Darlan.
 But Hitler has no real idea of ‘peace in Europe’ and doesn’t make any concessions.

-Later Laval will tell to him: ‘You want to win the war, to create Europe.
+Later Laval will tell him: ‘You want to win the war, to create Europe.
 Why not create Europe to win the war ?’

 Mussolini’s Greek adventure